zxing-js/library/README.md

     .catch(err => console.error(err));
 ```

-A full working example for [QR Code from Video Camera](https://github.com/zxing-js/library/tree/master/docs/examples/qr-camera/) is provided in the [examples](https://github.com/zxing-js/library/tree/master/docs/examples/).

 ### Scanning from Video File

-Similar as above you can use a video element in the html page:
+Similar as above you can use a video element in the HTML page:

 ```html
 <video id="video" width="300" height="200" style="border: 1px solid gray"></video>